microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

     1. In the **New group** window, enter **Data transformation** as the name and the following text as the Description.
 Then, click **Ok**.

-        ```
+        ```text
-        Data that will be ingested from the data lake storage for transformations via the enhanced compute engine.
+        Data that will be ingested from the lake storage for transformations via compute engines.
         ```

      ![New group](./Media/GroupDescriptionTransformation.png)